scaui0/CourseAssigner/README.md

 students, it assigned 170 students to their first preference, and only 4 persons weren't assigned to any of their preferences.

-And after I worked 2 or 3 hours more, I got a near perfect result, which I suggested out student council for the next Project Days.
+And after I worked 2 or 3 hours more, I got a program with a near perfect result, which I suggested our student council for the next Project Days.
 And they accepted!

 ## Install